Neekolul: Twitch streaming and content creation (2020–present)

 She has since continued to upload content online.
 Her Twitter account was briefly suspended as a result of her content being flagged by false copyright claims.
 One of her subsequent TikTok videos featured her dancing along to the song "Mia Khalifa", which drew several comparisons to Belle Delphine's similar 2019 video.
 Her streaming style has been compared to Pokimane.
 In April, Kotaku commented on her streams, stating that "even as she's blown up, in her streams she continues to behave in a way that feels accessible and inviting, verging on bubbly.
 That is not to say, however, that she doesn't know what she's doing."
 The outlet added that her notoriety as a personality and streamer was growing, rather than "just as a meme."
 Later that month, she signed with Night Media, a content management company.

 After signing with Night Media, Tubefilter reported that she began planning to branch out on YouTube and had a product line in development.
 In July 2020, she joined the roster of American lifestyle brand and esports organization 100 Thieves as a content creator.
-In 2021, she was one of twelve contenders in the third edition of the PogChamps tournament organized by Chess.com and was the winner of the consolation bracket.
+She left 100 Thieves in 2023.

-In June 2021, she released a YouTube video called "$2,000,000 Apartment Tour" which drew heavy criticism and overwhelming dislikes on the video for alleged hypocrisy.
+In February 2021, she was one of twelve contenders in the third edition of the PogChamps tournament organized by Chess.com and was the winner of the consolation bracket.
+Later that June, she released a YouTube video called "$2,000,000 Apartment Tour" which drew heavy criticism and overwhelming dislikes on the video for alleged hypocrisy.
 She had previously defended herself against accusations of hypocrisy by saying of the "Tax the rich" slogan seen on her AOC sweater: "I think when people mean like, 'Tax the rich,' I think at the end of the day they do mean, like, billionaires and people who have insane, unfathomable amounts of wealth".